-1.7 Procedures for determining suitable cell placement
+1.4 Procedures for determining suitable cell placement

 Procedure Responsibility 1.
-Complete Reception and accommodation checklist or Reception transfer checklist.
-The delegated officer must seek the officer specified in the LOP to record and sign for the inmate's cell placement on this form including the reason for the decision. (refer to COPP section 1.1 Reception procedures).
-Assigned officer 2.
-Review information (refer to subsection 1.2 Information sources of this policy), including: Recommendations or special instructions (e.g. HPNF from JHNSW) OIMS (e.g. Alerts, Non-Associations, Care in Placement) CMF (e.g. IIO if initial reception) - this will include specific alerts where risks have been identified.
-Assigned officer 3.
-Complete relevant custodial assessment, if required (refer to subsection 1.3 Custodial assessments of this policy).
-Assigned officer 4.
-Determine inmate's cell placement (normal, one-out, two-out etc).
-Assigned officer 5 .
-Inform the inmate of the outcome of the cell placement decision.
-Assigned officer
+1. This step must only be completed for new receptions at the centre: Complete Reception and accommodation checklist or Reception transfer checklist.
+The FM/OIC must record the inmate's cell placement on this form (refer to COPP section 1.1 Reception procedures).
+2. Review information (refer to subsection 1.2 Information sources of this policy), including: Recommendations or special instructions (e.g. from JH&FMHN) OIMS (e.g. Alerts, Non-Associations, Care in Placement) CMF (e.g. IIO if initial reception) - this will include specific alerts where risks have been identified.
+3. Complete relevant custodial assessment, if required (refer to subsection 1.3 Custodial assessments of this policy).
+Delegated officer(s) 4.
+Determine inmate's cell placement (normal, one-out, two-out).
+Delegated officer(s)